mariogs5/mariogs5.github.io/README.md

 ### Audio Formats

-For all the Sound Effects and Dialogues you sould use WAV format:
+For all the Sound Effects and Dialogues you should use WAV format:

 <img src="https://cdn-icons-png.flaticon.com/512/29/29707.png"
 alt="IMAGE ALT TEXT HERE" width="400" height="360" border="10" />